The Alphabetical Order by Andrew Gunn

 So the order seems to have developed somewhat organically.
 All the more intriguing, then, that divided into vowels and consonants it should assume such a pleasing shape.

 My theory is this: it looks like a Christmas tree, or one of those keys with the teeth on both sides, which is like someone telling us that vowels are like the trunk or spine of the alphabet.
-Except that we know there was never a someone—shit just unfolded on its own.
+Except there was never a someone—shit just unfolded on its own.

 Which means that we are the someone.
 We have given this message to ourselves unconsciously, either without design or with design of unfathomable patience and complexity.